-Sure there are a few buildings from designers who apparently hate the city.
-Why else would they come up with monstrosities that are completely out of step with their surroundings?
-As a for instance we’re referring to the Options Exchange building at number 65.
+Sure, there are a few buildings from designers who apparently hate the city.
+Why else would they produce monstrosities that are completely out of step with their surroundings?
+As a for instance, we’re referring to the Options Exchange building at number 65.
 It was designed by Cees Dam, the same ‘architect’ who can be blamed for the Stopera — the oversized ugliness that serves as combination city hall/opera building — as well as the hideous office block that defaces Dam square, right next to the beautiful building Bijenkorf warehouse.

 But on either side of Rokin you will also see many beautiful gables and facades.